openid/OpenYOLO-Spec/android/hint.md

 provider creates a hint response message (specified in [SECTION](#hint-response-message)), and passes this back to the requester via [setResult][android-set-result].
-The intent data returned to the client _must_ carry the hint result using an extra, named "org.openyolo.hint.result".
-Additionally, the result code contained in that hint result _must_ match the result code for the provider activity.
+The intent data returned to the client carries the hint result message bytes using an extra, named "org.openyolo.hint.result".
+Additionally, the result code contained in that hint result is also used as the result code for the activity when it terminates.

 An example hint result could therefore be sent with the following code: